Home About Dr. Baron R. Davis

 About Dr. Baron R. Davis

-An educator for more than 20 years, Dr. Baron R. Davis is Richland School District Two's Superintendent, and the first African American to hold this position in the district’s 90 plus years history.
+Dr. Baron R. Davis is superintendent of Richland School District Two in Columbia, S.C.
+He is the first Black superintendent in the district’s 90-plus-years history.
 Dr. Davis served a transition year as the superintendent-elect prior to assuming leadership of the district in 2017.
-In one of his first tasks as Superintendent, the 2017-2020 Strategic Plan, Dr. Davis lays out his vision for partnering with our families, staff and community to make Richland Two the premier school district.
+In one of his first tasks as superintendent, the 2017-2020 Strategic Plan, Dr. Davis lays out his vision for partnering with families, staff and community to make Richland Two the premier school district.

-Dr. Davis has made increasing recruitment and retention of male teachers of color a priority by launching the Premier 100 initiative.
+Discovering his passion and purpose early, Dr. Davis has been a trailblazer for public education for over two decades.
+Using personal experiences, dating back to growing up in public housing, he assesses needs and creates innovative structures to achieve goals of equity and excellence.
+He has made increasing recruitment and retention of male teachers of color a priority by launching the Premier 100 initiative.
 About six percent of Richland Two’s teachers are male and minority.
-However, nationwide that number drops to less than 2 percent, despite the fact that the percentage of students of color continues to rise.
-Premier 100 partners with the Call Me MISTER program to recruit and retain male educators of color.
+Nationally, that number drops to less than two percent, despite the rising percentage of students of color.

-In keeping with his focus on innovation as a principal practice for the district, Dr. Davis (then assistant superintendent) spearheaded the district’s membership and renewal into the League of Innovative Schools.
+In keeping with his focus on innovation as a principal practice for the district, Dr. Davis (then assistant superintendent) spearheaded the district’s membership and renewal into the Digital Promise League of Innovative Schools.
 Richland Two was initially selected from a competitive national pool of applicants based on its leadership, evidence of results, innovative vision for learning, and commitment to collaboration.
-He was instrumental in establishing Premier Scholars in spring of 2018.
-Students from each high school were recognized and celebrated for their top 10 academic standing in their class after six semesters of high school.
+In 2021, as superintendent, he was selected by his peers to serve on the League’s Advisory Committee.

 During his educational career, Dr. Davis has served as a successful school leader in rural, urban and suburban school systems where his schools were recognized for closing the achievement gap, increasing graduation rates and increasing Advanced Placement participation rates.
 While principal of Spring Valley, the school was recognized by the Washington Post as one of America's Most Challenging High Schools and by Newsweek as one of America’s Top High Schools.